 Looking for easy ways to get your family to spend more time outside?
-These wooden yard dice are easy to make, and if you teach your kids some simple yard dice games you’ll find your family spending hours together in the backyard!
+These wooden yard dice are easy to make, and perfect for playing Yard Yahtzee with the family!

 This post contains affiliate links.
 Click here to read my full disclosure policy.